 |

-- ECTP# - A fracture occurs across the entire column (propagation) after some number (#) of taps.
+ECTPV - A fracture occurs across the entire column (propagation) during isolation.
+A very ustable result. |

 |

-- ECTN# - A fracture initiates but does not occur across the entire column (no propagation) after some number (#) of taps.
+ECTP# - A fracture occurs across the entire column (propagation) after some number (#) of taps. |

 |

-- ECTX - No fractures occur in the column after a total of 30 taps.
+ECTX - No fractures occur in the column after a total of 30 taps.
 Generally a stable result.

 Now: propagation saw test (PST)